Violin Studio Cincinnati, 45248 M.M. in Violin Pedagogy from UW-Milwaukee Accepting new students!

 Background When I was four years old I asked my parents for violin lessons and that Christmas there was a tiny violin under the tree!
 I believe every child should get to experience the joy of playing a musical instrument.
-I am a professional freelance violinist with a bachelor's degree in Violin Performance from Miami University.
-I am currently attending the University of Wisconsin Milwaukee for a master's in String Pedagogy.
+I am a professional freelance violinist with a bachelor's degree in Violin Performance from Miami University and a master's degree in Violin Pedagogy from the University of Wisconsin-Milwaukee.
 I play the violin for weddings, funerals, religious holidays, and other events.
 I have also released a Christmas album titled Snowfall, which is available on iTunes and Amazon mp3.
 Check out the videos tab for videos of me playing the violin, including a timelapse video from when I first started the violin.

 Expectations: Practicing and Parental Support

 Each lesson, the student will be expected to bring their violin and bow, rosin, a notebook, a pencil, and any music books that they have been assigned to work on.